BICCN/BCDC-Metadata/Templates/project_collection/template_instructions.md

     of your project
   * This identifier must match the project identifier given to the data archives when submitting sample inventory
-  * If your project does not have a name yet, you can email us at [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org), and we will provide you with one.
+  * If your project does not have a name yet, email a draft name to us at [data.curation@alleninstitute.org](mailto:data.curation@alleninstitute.org), and we will approve it for you.

 #### **is part of** (*subprogram*)
   * This is the subprogram that your project is part of (often a grant name)